 Assessment: This rotation is designed to help interns strengthen their diagnostic formulations, case conceptualization, and report writing abilities.
-Interns on the assessment rotation conduct psychological testing with inmates and patients housed throughout the institution.
-Based upon referrals from treatment team members and staff members from different departments (e.g., psychiatry and unit team), interns collaborate with the assessment supervisor to develop an appropriate protocol to assess each referral question.
-The most common referrals are for cognitive, personality, and/or response style testing.
-Interns review appropriate records, develop testing protocols, administer and score psychological tests, and write thorough reports of the findings.
-Additionally, interns conduct assessments for CARE3-MH and CARE4-MH inmates and patients who receive incident reports to determine the inmates' competence to participate in the disciplinary process and responsibility for the misconduct.
-As part of this rotation, interns participate in at least one risk assessment panel meeting as a guest panel member.
+Interns on the assessment rotation conduct assessments for CARE3-MH and CARE4-MH inmates and patients who receive incident reports to determine the inmates' competence to participate in the disciplinary process and responsibility for the misconduct.
+As part of this rotation, interns participate in at least three risk assessment panel meetings as a guest panel member.
 In this role, they facilitate the panel interview and write the panel opinion, which is submitted to the court.
 Interns also participate in a mock trial as part of this rotation.
 Interns and the assessment supervisor select an appropriate case for the mock trial, which is typically a risk assessment for a civilly committed patient.
 The intern writes an opinion and provides expert witness testimony during the mock trial.
 Generally, the majority of the psychology department attends the mock trials and offers feedback and constructive criticism to help interns improve their diagnostic formulations, case conceptualization, report writing, and testifying abilities.
 Finally, based upon the availability of these evaluations, interns may have the opportunity to write annual reports for inmates who are committed for hospitalization in lieu of sentencing, or participate in evaluations for initial civil commitment pursuant to 18 U.S.C. § 4245 and 4246.